-If you are using Windows XP (or Vista), compressing files is as simple as right clicking.
+If you are using Windows, compressing files is as simple as right clicking.

 This will automatically create a zip folder in the same directory as the file (if the file is on the desktop, the zip file will be on the desktop).

 Extracting is really easy as well.
 All you have to do is right click and select “Extract All.”

 The folder will be extracted as a separate file in the same directory.

 To compress a file, simply hit Ctrl + click (or right click if you have a 2 button mouse).

 For Mac users, it will look like this:

 Extracting a .zip file in MacOS is even easier.
 All you have to do is double click the .zip file and Archive Utility will automatically extract the folder as a separate file.

 Some people prefer to use third party compression software such as Stuffit Deluxe, Winzip, WinRAR or 7zip.

 - .zip (preferred)